danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 #### Troubleshooting

 - Check the `.md` metadata is formatted correctly.
 There is not much scope for error
-- Check that punctuation in the title isn't causing issues with the path
+- Check that punctuation in the title isn't causing issues with the path.
+Title cannot contain a colon

 ### To-Do List

-- [ ] Remove more characters from article slugs:
-      `book-review-%7C-clean-code`
 - [ ] Styling of active nav link
 - [ ] Set up Error page
 - [ ] Style the Error page